By Sarah N. Lynch

 On Friday, prosecutor Andrew Weissmann said his office does not currently intend to charge Manafort with other crimes and there is no reason to delay sentencing.

-He declined to rule out the chance that charges could be filed later against Manafort by Mueller‘s office or other Justice Department prosecutors.
+He declined to rule out the chance that charges could be filed later against Manafort by Justice Department prosecutors.‘s office or other

 Manafort, who has in recent months waived most court appearances, showed up to court on Friday wearing a suit and walking with the assistance of a cane.